aliabbas299792/web_server/README.md

 PORT: 443
 ```

+Structure:
+  server.h     -> included in `server_tls.cpp` and `server_non_tls.cpp` to implement the functions for those specialised bits
+               -> included by `server_base.tcc` for the `server_base` class
+               -> includes `server_base.tcc` because need to included template implementation files

+  callbacks.h  -> included by `callbacks.tcc` for the header files and whatnot
+               -> includes `callbacks.tcc` for the template implementation stuff

+  utility.h    -> included by most files for various utility functions

+  web_server.h -> included by `callbacks.h` for the asbtracted web server stuff

 Explain bits:
  - In web_server.h, close_pending_ops_map is incremented when a write is made just before trying to close a websocket connection, and then in the write callback afterwards, they are decremented, up until the next decrement makes it 0 (i.e the close connection message has been sent)
  - websocket_frames in the same file is basically a map of client_socket to a vector of decoded data, which was extracted from 1 or more websocket frames, this is erased once the entire frame has been read